 After hesitating for months, Chamberlain finally gave in to Churchill’s pressure.
 At dawn on April 8, 1940, British ships began sowing mines along the Norwegian coast.
 Hitler, who weeks earlier had said he would forestall any British move on Norway, had already ordered his high command to implement carefully prepared plans for the following day’s surprise attack and occupation of both Norway and Denmark.

 In most respects, Germany’s land, sea, and air assault on the two Scandinavian countries was a brilliant success.
 Before it began, Hitler had decreed that the kings of Norway and Denmark must be prevented from escaping “at all costs.”
 In Copenhagen, the Germans had no trouble finding King Christian X of Denmark, Haakon’s sixty-nine-year-old brother, who capitulated as ordered.
 But bad weather and the sinking of the Blücher had upset the split-second timing of the assault on Oslo.
 When German troops finally entered the royal palace, government buildings, and the Bank of Norway that afternoon, they found only frightened low-level government employees and piles of papers burning in furnaces and fireplaces.
 The bank vaults lay empty, with no trace of the country’s gold bullion.
 The king and government leaders had vanished, too.

-Lynne Olson is available for select readings and lectures.
-To inquire about a possible appearance, please contact Penguin Random House Speakers Bureau at firstname.lastname@example.org or visit www.prhspeakers.com.
+To inquire about booking Lynne Olson for a speaking engagement, please contact the Penguin Random House Speakers Bureau at email@example.com.